gwcarr/garrett-carr/README.md

 ## Repository Organization

-Each of your repositories will have a similar organization.
 There are certain limitations on the size and type of files that can be pushed to GitHub.

 There are also certain things that shouldn’t be accessible by the public (e.g., data we have a license to access).
 For these reasons, we have folders and files that are pushed to GitHub and those that are not.